-The servicer must continue to preserve and protect the property while awaiting the decision from the insurance carrier (either the borrower's or the servicer's carrier).
-On any insurable damage that will cause further damage, the servicer must utilize appropriate allowable(s) and/or submit over allowable requests.
+The servicer must continue to preserve and protect the property while awaiting the decision from the insurance carrier (borrower's or Lender Placed carrier).

 Once funds have been received, the servicer must refer to Servicing Guide B-5-01: Insured Loss Events to apply funds appropriately.